OMD-GraphRAG: Enhancing GraphRAG with Ontology-Guided Extraction, Multi-Dimensional Clustering and Dual-Channel Fusion: Experiments and Evaluation

+To evaluate the effectiveness of our multi-hop relationship clustering and community summary retrieval, we compared a standard Naive RAG baseline (Vector + Keyword search) against an enhanced variant integrating our proposed multi-dimensional community report retrieval and recall mechanism.
+All experiments were conducted on the MultiHop-RAG benchmark across three query types: Inference, Comparison, and Temporal.With retrieval $top\text{-}k$ set to 8, using \texttt{qwen3-embed-0.6b} for embeddings and \texttt{qwen3-reranker-8b} for reranking.
+The boundary inclusion threshold $\tau$ introduced in Section~\ref{sec:completion} is set to $0.5$ in all experiments.
+Performance was assessed via \textit{Relevancy}, \textit{Recall}, and \textit{F1-score}.
+Results are detailed in Table~\ref{tab:ablation_community}.

-Incorporating the \textit{Multi-dimensional Community Report} strategy (the \textit{w/o Multi-dim Community} configuration) into the \textit{Native RAG} baseline resulted in a \textbf{3.43\%} increase in the integrated F1-score (from 75.60\% to 79.03\%) on the MultiHopRAG dataset.
-This improvement underscores the \textbf{effectiveness of our multi-dimensional community clustering strategy} in optimizing retrieval performance, as it effectively captures higher-level semantic structures and global information across the knowledge graph.
+Incorporating the multi-dimensional community report strategy (the \textit{w/ Multi-dim Community} configuration) into the Naive RAG baseline resulted in a \textbf{3.43\%} increase in the integrated F1-score (from 75.60\% to 79.03\%) on the MultiHop-RAG dataset.
+This improvement underscores the effectiveness of our multi-dimensional community clustering strategy in optimizing retrieval performance, as it effectively captures higher-level semantic structures and global information across the knowledge graph.